Projektgrupp01/Project_INTE/docs/TDD Dokumentation.md

 BasePlayer has Set with Races

 Profession functionality
-Baseplayer has Set with Races
+Baseplayer has Set with Profession
+The doctor profession has a basic self heal.
+Implemented as something that just does nothing if player isn't a doctor

 NPC functionality
 Has Health